Keerthanapri/Todo-List/README.md

 Click the ❌ button to remove a task.

-License:-This project is licensed under the MIT License
+License:This project is licensed under the MIT License